Fadhel610/DSND-Disaster-Response-PRJ/README.md

 First you need to run `process_data.py`, then `train_classifer.py` and finally `run.py`.
 After that, go to http://0.0.0.0:3001 to interact with the web app.
 You will see two visuals related to the used data and you will be able to type a message and then see how the model classification
-(There is a version with grid search that takes a very long time to finish, see it in the proposed changes.)
+(There is a version with grid search that takes a very long time to finish, see it in pull requests.)